 The best way to ensure that your garden recovers after removing a tree is to let your landscape designer handle the work.
 If you decide to hire someone to take it away from you, make sure they have all the necessary licenses to do the job.
 Once a tree has been removed, wood chips and remaining roots can alter the pH of the soil so much that the grass simply doesn't grow.
 Keep in mind that if there are any wood chips left on the ground or in the soil, do not try to remove them.

 Sometimes, trees grow so large that they pose a hazard to buildings on a property, and some are irreparably damaged during electrical storms and require immediate removal.
-Since you'll be adding nutrients to the soil after removing the large tree, you can take steps to make sure it's a perfect fit for the plants you choose. .
+Since you'll be adding nutrients to the soil after removing the large tree, you can take steps to make sure it's a perfect fit for the plants you choose.
+If you ever feel stuck or overwhelmed, don't hesitate to contact professional tree lopping Townsville services who can help provide advice and guidance on how to properly maintain your lawn and garden.
+With their wealth of knowledge and experience your lawn will be looking lush and healthy in no time.